 From our perspective on Earth, two types of eclipses occur: lunar, the blocking of the Moon by Earth's shadow, and solar, the obstruction of the Sun by the Moon.

 When the Moon passes between Sun and Earth, the lunar shadow is seen as a solar eclipse on Earth.
 When Earth passes directly between Sun and Moon, its shadow creates a lunar eclipse.

-Lunar eclipses can only happen when the Moon is opposite the Sun in the sky, a monthly occurrence we know as a full Moon.
-But lunar eclipses do not occur every month because the Moon's orbit is tilted five degrees from Earth's orbit around the Sun.
+Lunar eclipses can happen only when the Moon is opposite the Sun in the sky, a monthly occurrence we know as a full Moon.
+But lunar eclipses do not occur every month because the Moon's orbit is tilted five degrees from Earth's orbit around the Sun, so most of the time the Moon passes above or below the shadow.
 Without the tilt, lunar eclipses would occur every month.